Waldemarsudde

 Responsibility for maintenance and development

-Here at Tengbom, we have the framework agreement as building architect and general consultant for Waldemarsudde.
-This means that we are responsible for the listed building’s maintenance and development, in collaboration with the National Property Board of Sweden and the Prins Eugens Waldemarsudde Museum.
-We work primarily in the areas of architecture, conservation and technical matters, as well as regulatory requirements.
-In conjunction with the consultant group, as building architect we carry out project planning as well as investigative assignments.
-We are consultants and handle such things as permit issues and long-term plans for maintenance and restoration.
+Tengbom had the framework agreement as building architect and general consultant for Waldemarsudde between 2013-2015.
+This meant that we were responsible for the listed building’s maintenance and development, in collaboration with the National Property Board of Sweden and the Prins Eugens Waldemarsudde Museum.
+We primarily worked in the areas of architecture, conservation and technical matters, as well as regulatory requirements.
+In conjunction with the consultant group, as building architect we carried out project planning as well as investigative assignments.
+We were consultants and handled such things as permit issues and long-term plans for maintenance and restoration.

 Adaptation and visions for the future

-One of the projects we’ve worked on at Waldemarsudde is the extensive rebuilding of the museum shop and entrance hall, including improvements to accessibility at the main entrance, both inside and out.
-We have focused on environmental aspects, lighting, acoustics, and both interior and exterior maintenance.
-The park and gardens have also been part of our work.
+One of the projects we worked on at Waldemarsudde was the extensive rebuilding of the museum shop and entrance hall, including improvements to accessibility at the main entrance, both inside and out.
+We focused on environmental aspects, lighting, acoustics, and both interior and exterior maintenance.
+The park and gardens was also part of our work.
 Additionally, we developed a proposal to open the old linseed oil mill to the public.

 A complex project with specific challenges

-The project at Waldemarsudde presents constant challenges.
+The project at Waldemarsudde presented constant challenges.
 Working in an art museum means tackling environmental, technical, logistical, and programming demands.
-The focus is on adapting and refining the design to meet today’s needs while carefully preserving Waldemarsudde’s cultural value.
+The focus was on adapting and refining the design to meet today’s needs while carefully preserving Waldemarsudde’s cultural value.

 Close collaboration is essential

-Collaboration has been key throughout the process.
-Technical consultants and specialists often join early on.
-Each project involves close contact with managers, tenants, and authorities.
+Collaboration was key throughout the process.
+Technical consultants and specialists joined early on.
+Each project within cultural environments involves close contact with managers, tenants, and authorities.
 Craftsmen, contractors, and other consultants also play a vital role.
 This demands flexibility, coordination skills, initiative, and a keen sense of the bigger picture.

 Contact person